 They write tickets, they make arrests, and they have a division inside of them called Special Agents.

-And the Special Agents are the detectives inside the Park Service that do the follow-up and the detective work.
+And the special agents are the detectives inside the Park Service that do the follow-up and the detective work.

 I didn't understand that at the beginning, but then after I started to look into it, it becomes pretty obvious the mentality and kind of the approach with the Park Service.

-If you just Google search National Park Employees Complaints, let's say, there's an aura inside that system that isn't healthy.
+If you just Google search National Park employees' complaints, let's say, there's an aura inside that system that isn't healthy.

 And the way they treat their own employees is pretty despicable.

-Just a quick story, there was a park ranger that disappeared in Arizona.
+There was a park ranger that disappeared in Arizona.

 He was never found.

-They refused to pay that ranger's wife his salary and his benefits.
+They refused to pay that ranger's wife his salary and his benefits, saying he just left the park.

-saying he just left the park.
 Well, he's never been found.

 And finally, she had to go to federal court to sue him for the benefits.

-Absolutely.
-And what I tell every group that I speak to is that the front-line rangers that you see that are showing
+And what I tell every group that I speak to is that the frontline rangers that you see that are showing you around the park and helping you with botany and fisheries, et cetera, they're salt of the earth people.

-This kind of mentality and the responses we got from our Freedom of Information Act requests are policies made by the high administration in the parks.
+This kind of mentality and the responses we got from our Freedom of Information Act requests are policies made by the High Administration in the parks.

 And knowing a little bit about the law, that's an inappropriate question to ask anybody.